pranphy/moller-simana/analysis/README.md

 at ifarm is compiled with c++14 so some of the `c++17` features don't compile.
 I have since started to use a custom root compiled with `c++17` so there might be some simple function that slipped that require `c++17`.

+ @note Going further its likely `c++17` is the minimum required standard.
+And compiler with `c++17` support and root compiled with this standard is also available in ifarm.

 ## Compiled library